ledn-reviewer/ledn-frontend-challenge/README.md

      * After a specified date.
      * With a status marked as `inProgress`.
-     * Executed in the ICS ("Imperial Crown Standard") currency.
+     * Executed in the ICS ("Imperial Crown Standard") currency. cum
 2. **Planetary ranking:**
    - From the transactions filtered previously, order the planets based on the total number of transactions, from the highest to the lowest.
-Furthermore, please provide the cumulative amount of transactions filtered previously for all planets.
+Furthermore, please provide the sum of all transaction amounts filtered previously for all planets.

 3. **Cumulative transaction values:**
    - From the ordered list of planets, provide real-time cumulative values for all transactions in both ICS ("Imperial Crown Standard") and GCS ("Galactic Credit Standard") for each planet individually.